multiduplikator/mikrotik_EAP/README.md

 -> IOS: as above with .crt
 ```

 From here, you can configure the respective device to use your imported CA and certificate.
-WIN and IOS usually autoselect when trying ot connect.
+WIN and IOS usually autoselect when trying to connect.
 AND needs manual configuration.

 #### Sidenote on WPA3 and Android 11
 We are on the advent of WPA3 and Android 11 now starts to enforce section 5.1: